gbmhunter/blog/content/electronics/components/capacitors.md

 <td>+22, -82
 </td></tr></tbody></table>

-## Feedthrough Capacitors
+## <a name="feedthrough-capacitors"></a> Feedthrough Capacitors

 Feedthrough (or feedthru) capacitors are special three-terminal capacitors (sometimes with four connections) used for **suppression** of **RF noise**.
 They are also known under the more general name of an _EMI suppression filter_ or _three-terminal capacitor._

 {{< figure src="/images/2011/09/feedthrough-capacitor-3d-render-0603-1608-3-connections.jpg" width="314px" caption="A 3D render of an 0603-sized feedthrough capacitor with 3 connections.
 Image from www.digikey.com." >}}

 Their advantage over a standard decoupling capacitor to ground is **lower parasitic series inductance**, which offers a lower impedance path for RF noise to ground.